Thomas B. Kay

 Thomas Benjamin Kay (February 28, 1864 - April 29, 1931) was an American politician and businessman in the state of Oregon.
-A native of New Jersey, he moved to Oregon with his family at the age of one where he later took over the family's woolen mill business.
+A native of New Jersey, he moved to Oregon with his family at the age of one where he later took over the family's mill business, the Thomas Kay Woolen Mill.
 A Republican, he served in both houses of the Oregon Legislative Assembly and four terms as the Oregon State Treasurer, the longest of anyone in that office's history.